 - For plastic or metal blinds, immerse blinds in a tub of lukewarm water and mild detergent.
 Rinse with clear water and let air dry before reinstalling.

 - For fabric blinds or shades, use a vacuum cleaner with a drapery brush attachment to remove dust.
-Use a damp cloth to remove smudges, fingerprints, etc. Click here to watch a video of how to clean Pella blinds, shades and decorative panels.
+Use a damp cloth to remove smudges, fingerprints, etc. Click here to watch a video of how to clean Pella blinds and shades.

 - Hate cleaning blinds and shades?
 Visit our Pella® Designer Series® windows and patio doors page that feature between-the-glass window fashions protected from dust and dirt.